top of page

 Divorce: When the Bond Breaks

-Jesus only gave us two statements about divorce:
+Jesus only gives us two statements about divorce:

 But I tell you that anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery (Matt.
 5:32).

 Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for sexual immorality, and marries another woman commits adultery (Matt.
-19:8-9; cf. Mark 10:11-12; Luke 16:18).
+19:8–9).

-The Hillelites understood the "if she does not please the master" clause to permit Jewish men to seek no-fault divorces against their wives, even for minor offenses like burning their dinner or not being as beautiful as another woman.
-This legalism was not the kind of no-fault divorce we have today.
-If a man divorced his wife in the first century, she was abandoned and left with nothing.
-The Shammaites found this interpretation appalling, noting that the Law of Moses required a divorcing man to still provide for the basic needs of his first wife.
-In contrast, the Hillelites read the Exodus text as a get-out-of-marriage-free card.
+The Hillelites interpreted the "if she does not please the master" clause to allow Jewish men to divorce their wives for minor reasons, such as burning a meal or being less attractive than another woman.
+This custom was very different from modern no-fault divorce.
+In the first century, a divorced woman often ended up abandoned with nothing.
+The Shammaites strongly opposed this view, emphasizing that the Law of Moses required a man to provide for his first wife's basic needs even if he divorced her.
+In contrast, the Hillelites focused on the text to expedite the marriage process.

-Jesus sided with the more conservative and literal hermeneutic of Shammai.
-Furthermore, this means that Jesus agreed with Exod.
-21:10-11 as a valid grounds for divorce if a man 1) refuses to provide basic needs such as food and clothing; 2) denies his wife love and intimacy, abusing and neglecting her.
-In this case, the wife was no longer married to this horrible man.
-Jesus expressed only the part of the Law where there was disagreement between the Hillelites, the Shammaites, and himself.
-They all agreed that neglect and abuse were valid reasons for divorce.
-Despite the church leaders who say that adultery is the only scriptural reason for divorce, Jesus recognized abuse and neglect in keeping with Jewish tradition.
-If your leadership tells you otherwise, it is out of a selfish desire to control you, not because they believe God overlooks abuse and neglect due to a hyper-literal interpretation (see "Narcissism & False Teachers").
-Such a thing would be out of character for God.
-Paul acknowledged this when he wrote:
+Jesus sided with Shammai's more conservative, literal interpretation.
+He agreed with Exodus 21:10–11 that a man could be divorced if he 1) refused to provide basic needs such as food and clothing, or 2) denied his wife love and intimacy, abusing or neglecting her.
+In such cases, the wife was no longer bound to this man.
+Jesus highlighted the part of the Law where Hillelites, Shammaites, and he differed, but all agreed that abuse and neglect justified divorce.
+Despite what some church leaders claim—that adultery is the only biblical reason for divorce—Jesus affirmed that abuse and neglect count, consistent with Jewish tradition.
+If leaders teach otherwise, it reflects a selfish desire to control, not God's will (see "Narcissism & False Teachers").
+Paul acknowledges this pattern when he writes:

 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
 Otherwise, your children would be unclean, but as it is, they are holy.
 But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace (1 Cor.
 7:14–15).

-To summarize, here are the four conditions the Bible lists as violations of the marriage bond:
+To summarize, the Bible identifies four conditions that break the marriage bond:

 2) abuse (e.g., no provision of food)